nhs-r-community/NHSRplotthedots/cran-comments.md

 NOTEs for 'possibly invalid URL' have all been checked and are valid.

+1 NOTE: "Possibly misspelled words in DESCRIPTION:
+    NHSE (3:51, 17:109)
+    SPC (17:70)
+    XmR (3:26, 18:59)"
+Highlighted words are spelled correctly and note can be ignored.

 ## Downstream dependencies
 There are currently no downstream dependencies for this package to my knowledge.